 Shopper Garage Sales

-If you are comfortable going to garage sales this year, I want to share some tips today for how to shop for the best deals.
+I want to share some tips today for how to shop for the best deals at garage sales.
 Garage sales are a great way to find deals on clothing, housewares and other goods.
 I’ve purchased many personal and household items over the years from garage sales and estate sales.

 Related blog posts: